Mosaic Patterns

 Number of Columns

 The number of columns in the Mosaic Pattern (required).
 Default is 1.
-Allowed range is APT Range Field 1 TO 100
+Allowed range is 1 TO 100

 Number of Tiles

-The number of Tiles in the Mosaic Pattern (Example: for an 8x4 layout the number of tiles is 32).
-This value is calculated from the APT Parameter Field Number of Rows x APT Parameter Field Number of Columns minus any tiles disabled with the Mosaic Tile Editor.
+The number of Tiles in the Mosaic Pattern.
+A maximum of 999 tiles (visits) per observation is allowed.
+This values is either the number of Offsets in the table or calculated from the Number of Rows x Number of Columns minus any tiles disabled with the Mosaic Tile Editor.
+Example: for a 5x3 pattern the number of tiles is 15.

 Row Overlap %

 The percent overlap for rows (required).
-Default is 10%.
+Allowed range is -200 to 100 (negative overlap results in sparse coverage).

 Column Overlap %

 The percent overlap for columns (required).
-Default is 10%.
+Allowed range is -200 to 100 (negative overlap results in sparse coverage).

 Row Shift (deg)